juju/docs/src/en/charms-constraints.md

 be deployed.

-Constraints can be set for environments and services, with service constraints overriding environment constraints, the default values set by juju when otherwise unspecified.
+Constraints can be set for environments and services, with service constraints overriding environment constraints, the default values set by Juju when otherwise unspecified.
 Changes to constraints do not affect any unit that has already been assigned to a machine.